The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Findings

-When the negative comment remains fixed at the top and continues to fuel flame wars, some participants expressed concerns about the \textbf{emotional burden of being exposed to negativity} whenever they open the comments section.
-Given this risk, some participants highlighted the importance of emotional resilience when using the Pin of Shame, noting that they need to be ready to confront negativity every time they return to the comments section.
+When the negative comment remains fixed at the top and continues to fuel flame wars, some participants expressed concerns about the \textbf{emotional burden of being exposed to negativity} every time they open the comments section.
+Experienced content creators, in particular, emphasized the importance of emotional resilience when using the Pin of Shame.
+For example, P7, a creator with over 10 years of experience creating social justice content, described how she manages this emotional burden while addressing negative comments.

 \begin{quote} \textit{ ``You have to have a strong backbone to let people, hundreds and thousands of people say negative things to you sometimes at once.
-You have to like, get past it and then laugh at it, and it takes a long time to get to that point.'' - P7} \end{quote}
+You have to like, get past it and then laugh at it, and it takes a long time to get to that point.'' -- P7} \end{quote}

 Moreover, a few participants worried that pinning negative comments may overshadow their original content by placing it in a negative light, and cause the entire post to be perceived as unpleasant.